HomeResource Hub

 Salary

-Medical AssistantPerforms administrative and clinical tasks to support healthcare providers in clinics.Organization, clinical skills, patient communicationCCMA certification or associate’s from accredited medical assisting program$23K - $61K
+Medical AssistantPerforms administrative and clinical tasks to support healthcare providers in clinicsOrganizational and clinical skillsCCMA certification or associate’s from accredited medical assisting program$23K - $61K

-How to get into it: Most of these roles are often great entry points into the industry and can sometimes be started with a high school diploma or associate degree.
-Many people pursue short training programs or certifications in areas like medical assisting, while others go on to pursue advanced degrees.
-We interviewed a medical assistant who makes $19 an hour working at a private dermatology office and she started with a bachelor’s in biology.
+How to get into it: Most of these roles are often great entry points into the industry and can sometimes be started with a high school diploma or Associate's degree.
+Many start with short training programs or certifications in areas like medical assisting, while others go on to pursue advanced degrees.
+We interviewed a medical assistant who makes $19 an hour working at a private dermatology office and she started with a bachelor’s in biology!

 Get started with these courses and programs: